pokeghosst/pokebook/README.md

 - The draft is autosaved with every single character written – don't worry about crashes or blackouts so you can focus on the writing!
 - Click "New poem" and you immediately have a clean workspace – previous poem is saved in the Poem Stash™!
 - View, edit and delete your previously written poems and store as many as your computer can handle!

+## PokeBook desktop app

+PokeBook has builds for Windows, Linux (deb package and AppImage) and MacOS produced with [Tauri](https://github.com/tauri-apps/tauri).
+Just grab the latest package from Releases page and enjoy!

 ## Installing / Getting started